-JOB SUMMARY: Responsible to teach the Sabbath School lesson and show Christian love and concern e ;for each member of the Sabbath School Class.
+JOB SUMMARY: Responsible to teach the Sabbath School lesson and show Christian love and concern for each member of the Sabbath School Class.
 (Teachers are chosen by the Sabbath School Departmental Leader).
 Read: "The Sabbath School" in Church Manual.
-JOB DUTIES:

-I. To make all visitors feel welcome and accepted.
-Also be sure to introduce them to the class.

-2. To encourage daily Bible and lesson study.

-3. To teach the Sabbath School lesson in an appealing way, holding the interest and attention of the children while impressing spiritual truths.

-- 4. To contact any member who is ill or absent. - 5.
+- 1. To make all visitors feel welcome and accepted.
+Also be sure to introduce them to the class. - 2.
+To encourage daily Bible and lesson study. - 3.
+To teach the Sabbath School lesson in an appealing way, holding the interest and attention of the children while impressing spiritual truths. - 4.
+To contact any member who is ill or absent. - 5.
 To train someone to do your job. - 6.
 To work very closely with the Sabbath School Department Leader. - 7.
-To encourage the young people to take a definite stand for Jesus Christ.

-8. To the Children: Learns to know the children by name, discovering the interests and family circumstances of each.
+To encourage the young people to take a definite stand for Jesus Christ. - 8.
+To the Children: Learns to know the children by name, discovering the interests and family circumstances of each.
 Relates to the children in a loving, accepting manner, regardless of their race, color, language, gender, age, or educational experience.
-Encourages children to ask questions and seek answers.

-9. To Personal Development: Maintains a consistent prayer life and seeks to grow spiritually; knows Jesus as personal Savior and is willing and able to talk about what God has done for him/her.
+Encourages children to ask questions and seek answers. - 9.
+To Personal Development: Maintains a consistent prayer life and seeks to grow spiritually; knows Jesus as personal Savior and is willing and able to talk about what God has done for him/her.
 Studies the children's lesson and the teachers' lesson helps so as to be able to lead the class in a discussion of their lesson.
-Seeks new ways to involve children in learning.

-10. To the Leader: Adapts to the leadership style of the Sabbath School leader.
-Arranges a teaching schedule with the leader, allowing for Sabbaths off; calls the leader when emergencies cause a change of plans, so a substitute can be found.

-I I. To the Class: Arrives on time and sits with the class during the program; leads the class in discussion of the lesson so as to relate Bible truth to everyday situations.
+Seeks new ways to involve children in learning. - 10.
+To the Leader: Adapts to the leadership style of the Sabbath School leader.
+Arranges a teaching schedule with the leader, allowing for Sabbaths off; calls the leader when emergencies cause a change of plans, so a substitute can be found. - 11.
+To the Class: Arrives on time and sits with the class during the program; leads the class in discussion of the lesson so as to relate Bible truth to everyday situations.
 Commits to regular attendance so that the class learns to depend on their teacher.
 Recognizes and greets children by name outside of class.
-Encourages children to grow in grace and in the knowledge of God through daily Bible Last update: 2023/09/15 public:ministries:ministries http://wiki.stonetowersda.org/doku.php?id=public:ministries:ministries&rev=1694756992 study.
-At the conclusion of Sabbath School, evaluates whether or not learning took place.
-12. To God: Models God's grace in relationships within the class, seeking to love and accept each child at all times.
+Encourages children to grow in grace and in the knowledge of God through daily Bible study.
+At the conclusion of Sabbath School, evaluates whether or not learning took place. - 12.
+To God: Models God's grace in relationships within the class, seeking to love and accept each child at all times.
 Encourages the children to express their love for God in words, prayer, and faithfulness in daily situations.

-When evaluating materials for your use, keep the following points in mind: Is it Christ centered?
-Does it lead children into a personal, saving relationship with Christ?
-Do the pictures glorify Christ rather than self?
-Is the material related to your lessons and are they doctrinally sound?
-Do the materials have educational value?
-Is spiritual learning taking place or does it serve only to entertain?
-Are the materials appropriate to the age level you are considering using it for?
-Is the art work of good guality?
-Can the material be used repeatedly to justify the expense?
-Do the materials encourage participation?
-SPIRITUAL GIFT(S) DESIRED: Teacher, Helps, Knowledge e .ACCOUNTABLE TO: Sabbath School Department Leader, Sabbath School Superintendent, Sabbath School Council, Church Board 65
+When evaluating materials for your use, keep the following points in mind:

+- Is it Christ centered?
+Does it lead children into a personal, saving relationship with Christ? - Do the pictures glorify Christ rather than self? - Is the material related to your lessons and are they doctrinally sound? - Do the materials have educational value?
+Is spiritual learning taking place or does it serve only to entertain? - Are the materials appropriate to the age level you are considering using it for? - Is the art work of good quality? - Can the material be used repeatedly to justify the expense? - Do the materials encourage participation?

+SPIRITUAL GIFT(S) DESIRED: Teacher, Helps, Knowledge

+ACCOUNTABLE TO: Sabbath School Department Leader, Sabbath School Superintendent, Sabbath School Council, Church Board